Skip to content

 Doesn't Stripe have an EU entity already?

 Yes.
 Stripe Payments Europe Ltd is registered in Dublin and is the regulated payment institution for European merchants.
-The reason European procurement teams still look for alternatives is the underlying ownership: Stripe Inc. (the US parent) sits above the Irish subsidiary, US sub-processors handle parts of the data flow, and the consolidated structure means CLOUD Act jurisdiction applies in practice.
+What keeps the alternative search alive is the underlying ownership: Stripe Inc. (the US parent) sits above the Irish subsidiary, US sub-processors handle parts of the data flow, and the consolidated structure means CLOUD Act jurisdiction applies in practice.
 For a Schrems II transfer impact assessment, the EU subsidiary structure does not eliminate the underlying ownership question.

 Which Stripe alternative has the strongest compliance profile?

-Among the alternatives mapped on this page, Worldline (France, Paris hosting) and Adyen (Netherlands, Amsterdam hosting) both reach the editorial 5/5 score.
-Both are publicly-listed European payment institutions with full PSD2/SCA infrastructure and no material CLOUD Act exposure.
+Among the alternatives mapped on this page, Worldline (France, Paris hosting) and Adyen (Netherlands, Amsterdam hosting) have the strongest compliance profile.
+Both are publicly-listed, EU-owned, EU-hosted payment institutions with full PSD2/SCA infrastructure and no material CLOUD Act exposure.
 Adyen is the typical enterprise pick; Worldline has stronger public-sector credentials.

 Will my Stripe customer card data transfer to the alternative?